Daviran/apiSymfony/README.md

 ## Click and deploy
-In order for the mariaDB role to work, you have ton install and ansible module
+In order for the mariaDB role to work, you have to install an ansible module
 ```
 ansible-galaxy collection install community.mysql
 ```